sydasif/harper-prompts/commands/project/docs/workflow.md

 ### 2.1.
 Compile Specification (`/project:create`)

 - **Command:** `/project:create`
-- **Purpose:** Compiles the findings from the brainstorming session (initiated by `/project:spec`) into a comprehensive, developer-ready specification.
+- **Purpose:** Compiles the findings from the interactive session with `/project:initiate` into a comprehensive, developer-ready specification document (`specification.md`).
 This includes all relevant requirements, architecture choices, data handling details, error handling strategies, and a testing plan.
 - **Usage Example:**

     ```bash